blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Memes of Religions.md

 	2. ==Jain Darshana of Non-Vedic Hinduism / Jain Dharma Darshana of Non-Vedic Hinduism / Jainism / Jain Dharma (The Perspective of The Way of Conquerors (of Senses) according to Indians who don't follow the Sanskrit Books of Knowledge / The Perspective of The Principles of The Way of Conquerors (of Senses) according to Indians who don't follow the Sanskrit Books of Knowledge / The Way of Conquerors (of Senses) / Principles of The Way of Conquerors (of Senses))==, revived by Mahavira
 		1. ==Shvetambara Darshana of Jain Darshana of Non-Vedic Hinduism / Shvetambara Darshana of Jain Dharma Darshana of Non-Vedic Hinduism / Shvetambara Darshana of Jainism / Shvetambara Darshana of Jain Dharma (White Clad Perspective of The Perspective of The Way of Conquerors (of Senses) according to Indians who don't follow the Sanskrit Books of Knowledge / White Clad Perspective of The Principles of The Way of Conquerors (of Senses) according to Indians who don't follow the Sanskrit Books of Knowledge / White Clad Perspective of The Perspective of The Way of Conquerors (of Senses) / White Clad Perspective of The Principles of The Way of Conquerors (of Senses))==, founded by Rishabhanata, historically traced back to Parshvanata, and revived by Mahavira
 		2. ==Digambara Darshana of Jain Darshana of Non-Vedic Hinduism / Digambara Darshana of Jain Dharma Darshana of Non-Vedic Hinduism / Digambara Darshana of Jainism / Digambara Darshana of Jain Dharma (Sky Clad Perspective of The Perspective of The Way of Conquerors (of Senses) according to Indians who don't follow the Sanskrit Books of Knowledge / Sky Clad Perspective of The Principles of The Way of Conquerors (of Senses) according to Indians who don't follow the Sanskrit Books of Knowledge / Sky Clad Perspective of The Perspective of The Way of Conquerors (of Senses) / Sky Clad Perspective of The Principles of The Way of Conquerors (of Senses))==, started by Sivabhuti, from 82 AD
-	3. ==Chaarvaka Darshana of Jain Darshana of Non-Vedic Hinduism / Lokayata Darshana of Jain Darshana of Non-Vedic Hinduism / Chaarvaka / Lokayata (Harmonious Speech / World Oriented)==
+	3. ==Chaarvaka Darshana of Non-Vedic Hinduism / Lokayata Darshana of Jain Darshana of Non-Vedic Hinduism / Chaarvaka / Lokayata (Harmonious Speech / World Oriented)==
-	4. ==Ajeevika Darshana of Jain Darshana of Non-Vedic Hinduism / Niyati Vaada of Non-Vedic Hinduism / Ajeevika / Niyati Vaada (The Perspective of the Way of Life according to Indians who don't follow the Sanskrit Books of Knowledge / The Proposition of Fate according to Indian's who don't follow the Sanskrit Books of Knowledge / Way of Life / Proposition of Fate)==
+	4. ==Ajeevika Darshana of Non-Vedic Hinduism / Niyati Vaada of Non-Vedic Hinduism / Ajeevika / Niyati Vaada (The Perspective of the Way of Life according to Indians who don't follow the Sanskrit Books of Knowledge / The Proposition of Fate according to Indian's who don't follow the Sanskrit Books of Knowledge / Way of Life / Proposition of Fate)==
 	5. ==Ajnana Darshana of Non-Vedic Hinduism / Ajnana (Skeptic Perspective of Indians who don't follow the Sanskrit Books of Knowledge / Skepticism)==
 4. ==Sikhism (Being a Disciple)==, started by Guru Granth Sahib
 ### Darshana Notes